rajeswaranr/fleetworks/docs/fleetworks-future-platform-roadmap.md

 ## Web And Mobile Readiness

-The future mobile app should not directly reuse browser-global files such as `fleet.js`.
+The future mobile app should consume stable domain APIs and shared contracts, not browser controllers or globals.

 Instead, create a shared API and client SDK: